tomhiskey/tom-personal-site-jekyll/about.md

 ## Getting to know me

-It can be super tricky to get to know colleagues so I've written this user manyal ...
+It can be super tricky to get to know colleagues so I've written this user manual ...
 + User manual
 + DiSC profile